solcoteh/Full_Tricks/Powershell-Command.md

 Get-Content .\file.txt # like "cat" in linux Get-Process # like "ps aux" in linux
 Get-Acl c:/ # find owner directory
+Start-Process # like "open" in linux
+Copy-Item # like "cp" in linux
+Move-Item # like "mv" in linux
 Get-Help Get-FileHash # like 'man md5sum' in linux Get-FileHash -Algorithm MD5 .\file.txt # like 'md5sum file.txt' in linux
 <command> | measure